Minio S3 Object Storage Service

 ) and policies (policies

-) are created for Loki and Tempo
+) are created for Loki and Tempo.
+See Pi Cluster Loki documentation and Pi Cluster Tempo documentation for the details. -

 - Step 5: Install Minio in